geomagpy/MARTAS/README.md

         cd ~
         git clone https://github.com/geomagpy/MARTAS

+Optional: create a special python environment for all MARTAS related packages

+        python3 -m menv /path/to/menv

 Install MARTAS:

         cd ~/MARTAS/install
         sudo bash install.martas.sh

+An initial question will ask for the python path.
+If you are using an optional environment, then please insert this path.
+All required packages will then be installed in this environment.
 Install monitoring and additional MARTAS applications:

         cd ~/MARTAS/install